This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Applicants who have been permanently excluded (expelled) from the University for disciplinary reasons and/or under the Referred Student Procedure and/or for reasons of misconduct or fitness to train in a professionally-regulated discipline are not permitted to reapply and will be advised as such at the time of exclusion.
 Those who do reapply will be deemed to have contravened the responsibilities of an applicant to avoid misrepresentation and will be rejected or have any outstanding offer(s) revoked.
 Former students and postgraduate researchers who are unclear on whether they are permitted to reapply should contact Student Cases for further information.

-Applicants who require a Tier 4 (General) Student Visa and have previously studied at the university under Tier 4 sponsorship will be subject to academic progression checks to ensure UKVI compliance.
+Applicants who require a Student visa and have previously studied at the university under a Student visa or Tier 4 sponsorship will be subject to academic progression checks to ensure UKVI compliance.

 The University considers a deferred applicant as an offer-holder who wishes to change their year of entry to the following academic year, or an applicant who applies for the following academic year from the outset.
 Applicants seeking deferred entry must engage in the full admissions process (including any required attendance at interviews) during the cycle in which they applied.